Omarr01/Library-Management-System/README.md

    - Locate `MaidsLibraryManagementSystemApplication.java` in the `com.maids_library_management_system` package.
    - Right-click on `MaidsLibraryManagementSystemApplication.java` and select `Run As` > `Java Application`.
    - The application will start, and the API will be available at `http://localhost:8080`.

+## Security Authorization

+### Default Credentials

+For development purposes, Spring Boot generates a default security password.
+The default username is `user`, and the password is dynamically generated every time the application is started.

+1. **Authentication Required**:
+   - Before accessing any API endpoint, you need to provide the username and password for authentication.

+2. **Making Authenticated Requests Using Postman**
+1. Go to the `Authorization` tab.
+2. Select `Basic Auth` from the `Type` dropdown.
+3. Enter the username `user` and the generated password.

 ## API Endpoints